FabiolaLara/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
-Bid Data, using colab, pandas, RDS, AWS
+### Bid Data, using colab, pandas, pgAdmin, RDS and AWS.

 ## 1. Overview of the analysis: Explain the purpose of this analysis.